The Best Part of Valentine’s Day…

 Valentine’s Day games for dance class can be an especially good way to shake things up during the long winter months.
-When the weather is cold and the sun sets early, when school gets stressful and summer feels a million years away, these Valentine’s Day dance games can help breathe new life into your classes.
-To keep your students having fun all winter long, I invite you to check out The Holistic Collection of Dance Games for the Winter Season.
-In this collection, you’ll find more detailed descriptions for the activities listed below, plus additional Valentine’s Day dance games, Christmas/Holiday themed games, and winter-themed dance games.
+When the weather is cold and the sun sets early, when school gets stressful and summer feels a million years away, these Valentine’s Day dance games can help bring new energy into your classes.

 How do dance class games help students learn?